RoganDawes/P4wnP1/FAQ.md

 ### What's the difference between this and a ordinary BadUSB ?

 A really good question.
 Karsten Nohl was the first using the term "BadUSB".
 What he described (or showed) was that ordinary commercial USB devices could be reprogrammed to make them act differently.
 Thus it was possible to mod a normal USB flashdrive (with PHISON controller) into an USB keyboard, running keyboard attacks.
 But the concept wasn't all about keyboards.
 In fact one could reprogram a vulnerable USB device to be everything, as long as it is defined in the USB specs (and one is able to reverse and modify a firmware based on an Intel 8051 derivate).
-So the more question should be: "What's the difference between this and an ordinary RubberDucky attack ?"
+So the more precise question should be: "What's the difference between this and an ordinary RubberDucky attack ?"

 ### What's the difference between this and an ordinary RubberDucky attack ?
 The backdoor payload does the same like a RubberDucky attack.
 The difference is that you can launch keyboard attacks from a WiFi based custom SSH shell on demand.
 The target sees only two HID devices, no other USB hardware.